 From Ohio History Central

 In April 1805 while lighting his pipe Lalawethika fell into a deep trance.
 His family believed that he had died and prepared his body for a funeral.
 Lalawethika regained consciousness and claimed that the Master of Life, a Shawnee deity, had visited him.
-According to Lalawethika, the Master of Life told him that the Native Americans must give up all white customs and products.
-The Master of Life reportedly viewed the natives' dependence on guns, iron cookware, glass beads, and alcohol as the worst possible sins.
-If they rejected these items and returned to traditional ways, the Master of Life would reward them by driving the white settlers from the Native American's land.
-The Native Americans must also stop fighting with each other over land and respect their tribal elders.
-If they followed the Master of Life's message, the natives would return to a life filled with happiness.
+According to Lalawethika, the Master of Life told him that the Ohio's American Indians must give up all white customs and products.
+The Master of Life reportedly viewed the American Indians' dependence on guns, iron cookware, glass beads, and alcohol as the worst possible sins.
+If they rejected these items and returned to traditional ways, the Master of Life would reward them by driving the white settlers from the American Indians' land.
+The American Indians must also stop fighting with each other over land and respect their tribal elders.
+If they followed the Master of Life's message, the American Indians would return to a life filled with happiness.
 Lalawethika also changed his name to Tenskwatawa.
 Tenskwatawa means "open door" in Shawnee.
-If the Native Americans followed the Master of Life's message as delivered by Tenskwatawa, they would have an open door.
+If the American Indiansollowed the Master of Life's message as delivered by Tenskwatawa, they would have an open door.
 Whites called Tenskwatawa "the Prophet."

-Many Native Americans were at first skeptical of Tenskwatawa, but most natives eventually accepted his message.
+Many American Indians were at first skeptical of Tenskwatawa, but most in the area eventually accepted his message.
 His following grew throughout 1805.
 He formed a village for his followers at Greenville in Ohio.
 He met with the various tribes living in the State of Ohio and the Indiana Territory.
-Among these groups were the Seneca natives, the Wyandot natives, and the Ottawa natives.
+Among these groups were the Seneca, the Wyandot, and the Ottawa.
 His fame grew even more in 1806 when he predicted an eclipse of the sun.
 William Henry Harrison, the governor of the Indiana Territory, feared the Prophet's growing number of followers.
 He dared the Prophet to prove his power by carrying out some miracle.
 The Prophet had his chance with the eclipse.
 Many scholars believe that his brother, Tecumseh, had learned of the eclipse from American scientists who had been coming to Ohio to view it.
 Tecumseh urged his brother to predict the eclipse.
-Tecumseh was trying to form a united front of Native American tribes west of the Appalachian Mountains.
-He believed that, if the natives worked together, they would be able to stop white encroachment onto the Native American's land.
+Tecumseh was trying to form a united front of American Indian nations west of the Appalachian Mountains.
+He believed that, if the American Indians worked together, they would be able to stop white encroachment onto the their western lands.
 Tecumseh's Confederation became linked with his brother's religious movement.
 As one's position strengthened or weakened, so did that of the other.

 Tecumseh and the Prophet moved their respective followers to Prophetstown near the Tippecanoe River in the Indiana Territory in 1808.
 The two men continued to espouse their message, and their followers continued to grow in number.
-By 1811, such a large number of natives lived at Prophetstown that white settlers in Ohio and the Indiana Territory demanded that the government do something to protect them.
+By 1811, such a large number of American Indians lived at Prophetstown that white settlers in Ohio and the Indiana Territory demanded that the government do something to protect them.
 William Henry Harrison led an army against Prophetstown in the fall of 1811.
-He stopped his force a short distance from the Native American village.
-Tecumseh was away, recruiting other Native Americans to join his confederation.
-The Prophet, lacking the military skills of his brother, decided to attack the Americans.
-He claimed that the Master of Life had come to him and told him that the natives would succeed in defeating the Americans.
-He also stated that the whites' bullets would not harm the natives.
-The Native Americans attacked Harrison's men before daybreak on the morning of November 7, 1811.
+He stopped his force a short distance from the village.
+Tecumseh was away, recruiting other American Indians to join his confederation.
+The Prophet, lacking the military skills of his brother, decided to attack the Anglo settlers.
+He claimed that the Master of Life had come to him and told him that the American Indians would succeed in defeating the Americans.
+He also stated that the whites' bullets would not harm the American Indian forces.
+The American Indians attacked Harrison's men before daybreak on the morning of November 7, 1811.
 Harrison's army had about one thousand troops, including infantry and cavalry.
 The American army suffered heavy losses: sixty-two men killed and 126 wounded.
-The Native American's losses are impossible to know because they carried off most of their dead and wounded.
-Harrison guessed that at least forty Native Americans were killed.
+The American Indians' losses are impossible to know because they carried off most of their dead and wounded.
+Harrison guessed that at least forty American Indians were killed.
 This battle became known as the Battle of Tippecanoe.

-The American army drove off the natives and burned Prophetstown to the ground.
-Many Native Americans lost faith in the Prophet and returned to their own villages after the defeat.
-Tecumseh tried to resurrect his confederation, but many natives refused to join him again.
+The American army drove off the American Indians and burned Prophetstown to the ground.
+Many American Indians lost faith in the Prophet and returned to their own villages after the defeat.
+Tecumseh tried to resurrect his confederation, but many refused to join him again.
 Unfortunately for Tecumseh, to gain followers he had allied himself with his brother.
 The Prophet, by making such bold statements before the battle, led Tecumseh's followers to reject the alliance.
-Divided, it was now only a matter of time before the natives fell to the Americans.

-Tecumseh and Tenskwatawa continued their struggle.
+Tecumseh and Tenskwatawa continued in their resistance efforts.
 During the War of 1812, they allied themselves with the British against the United States.
 During this conflict, Tecumseh lost his life at the Battle of the Thames in 1813.
 The Prophet then sought to assume control of his brother's followers.
-Unfortunately for the Prophet, most Native Americans remembered his claims before the Battle of Tippecanoe and rejected his leadership.
-For the remainder of his life, Tenskwatawa continued to seek power among the Shawnee natives.
+Unfortunately for the Prophet, most American Indians in the region still remembered his claims before the Battle of Tippecanoe and rejected his leadership.
+For the remainder of his life, Tenskwatawa continued to seek power among the Shawnee.
 He first lived in Canada but eventually returned to Michigan, Indiana, and Ohio, moving from village to village, seeking a following among the Shawnee.
 In 1826, the Prophet moved with most Ohio and Indiana Shawnee to a reservation in modern-day Kansas.
-Here, the Prophet's quest for power continued.
 By the end of his life, Tenskwatawa lived in his own village with only his family.
 The other Shawnee people chose to live in the villages of younger and more prominent leaders.
 The Prophet died in November 1836.
-While the Prophet once was the catalyst for one of the greatest Native American alliances in history, he died a virtually forgotten figure.
+While the Prophet once was the catalyst for one of the greatest American Indian alliances in U.S. history, he died a virtually forgotten figure.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.